microsoft/fast/packages/utilities/adaptive-ui/README.md

 # Adaptive UI

-Adaptive UI is a library for building highly-consistent design systems based around your visual decisions instead of a complex map of color swatches and tokens based on t-shirt sizes.
+Adaptive UI is a library for building highly-consistent design systems based around your visual decisions.
+This represents an evolution of many token implementations that provide end-result values without the means to track how they were derived or easily adjust them.

 This is a core feature of [FAST](https://fast.design) and is incorporated into the [Fluent UI Web Components](https://aka.ms/fluentwebcomponents) and other design systems.